Brian Peddle

-General Brian Peddle (born 8 August 1957) is the CEO and 21st General of The Salvation Army since 3 August 2018.
+General Brian Peddle (born 8 August 1957) was the 21st General of The Salvation Army from 3 August 2018 to 3 August 2023.
 He was formerly the 26th Chief of the Staff of The Salvation Army from 1 November 2015 until 3 August 2018 under General André Cox.

 Career

 General Peddle and his wife, Commissioner Rosalie Peddle, were commissioned in 1977 as Salvation Army officers.
 Since then, General Peddle has held several appointments, including service as a divisional leader in New Zealand and as Chief Secretary in the UK.
 He led their home territory (Canada and Bermuda) for three years until his appointment as Chief of the Staff.
-Peddle currently serves as the organisation's international leader, general, and CEO.
+Peddle then served as the organization's international leader, general, and CEO.